NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Stonemason's Eye.md

 You understand the intricacies of stonework.
 You become trained in Crafting.
 If you're already trained in Crafting, you instead gain the [[Feats/Specialty Crafting|Specialty Crafting]] skill feat for stonemasonry.

 You also gain a +2 circumstance bonus to Perception checks to notice unusual stonework.
-This bonus applies to checks to discover mechanical traps made of stone or [[Conditions/Hidden|Hidden]] within stone.
+This bonus applies to checks to discover mechanical traps made of stone or [[Hidden|Hidden]] within stone.

 If you aren't using the [[Actions/Seek|Seek]] action or searching, the GM automatically rolls a secret check for you to notice unusual stonework anyway.
 This check doesn't gain your normal circumstance bonus.